wonderingabout/PhoenixGo/README.md

 $ bazel build //mcts:mcts_main
 ```

 Dependices such as Tensorflow will be downloaded automatically.
-The building prosess may take a long time.
+The building prosess may take a long time (1 hour or more).

 ##### Downloading the trained network (ckpt)